Mya-Rose Craig: Awards and recognitions

 In 2018, Craig won the National Biodiversity Network's Gilbert White Youth Award for recording terrestrial and freshwater wildlife.

 In February 2020, Craig received an honorary doctorate in science (DSc hc) from the University of Bristol.
+She featured on the BBC Woman's Hour Power List of "women protecting our planet".

+For International Women's Day 2022, Craig featured on the Evening Standard list of "London women changing the world".

 In June 2023, Craig was awarded The Muslim News's Malcolm X Young Person's Award for Excellence.
 That year, she was also selected as a National Geographic Society Young Explorer.

 Craig's first book, We Have a Dream, was nominated for Discover Book of the Year at the British Book Awards 2022.
 In March 2023, she was longlisted for the 2023 Jhalak Prize for her memoir, Birdgirl, which was also longlisted for the 2023 James Cropper Wainwright Prize.
 The book was a winner of the 2023 Somerset Maugham Award.
 Her third book, Flight, won the 2024 Edward Stanford Children's Travel Book of the Year.

+Craig won the Malcolm X Award for Excellency awarded by the Muslim News 2023.
+Her first book, We Have A Dream was nominated for Discover Book of the Year at the British Book Awards 2022.
+In March 2023, Her second book, Birdgirl, was Longlisted for the Jhalak Prize, was a winner of the Somerset Maugham Award 2023.
+Her third book Flight has been nominated for the 2023 Yoto Carnegie Medal for Illustration and won the Edward Stanford Children's Travel Book of the Year 2024.

+Personal life

+Craig has spoken publicly about her family's experience with bipolar disorder and mental health advocacy, particularly through her memoir Birdgirl.
+She has cited these experiences as central to shaping both her environmental work and broader public advocacy.